 Booking Plugin in WordPress

-If you are looking for the best payment gateway for WordPress, think what exactly you will sell online first.
+If you are looking for the best payment gateway for WordPress, think about what you will sell online first.
 While Woocommerce is a good fit for a web store, selling services online requires additional solutions like a Booknetic plugin.